MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-recognition.md

 ---
-title: Use the business card reader component in model-driven apps in PowerApps - AI Builder | Microsoft Docs
+title: Use the text recognition prebuilt model in Microsoft Flow - AI Builder | Microsoft Docs
-description: Provides information about how to setup and use the AI Builder business card reader in model-driven apps
+description: Provides information about how to text recognition prebuilt model in Microsoft Flow
-author: mustlaz
+author: alanabrito
 manager: kvivek
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 09/30/2019
+ms.date: 10/04/2019
-ms.author: mustlaz
+ms.author: alanab
 ms.reviewer: v-dehaas
 ---

-#
+# Use the text recognition prebuilt model in Microsoft Flow

 1. [Sign in](https://flow.microsoft.com/signin) to Microsoft Flow, select the **My flows** tab, and then select **Create from blank**.
 1. Search for the term *manually*, select **Manually trigger a flow** in the list of triggers, and then select **+ Add an input**.
 1. Select **File**, and set **My Image** as the input title.
 1. Select **+ New step**, search for the term *Predict*, and then select **Predict - Common Data Service (Current Environment)** in the list of actions.
 1. Select **Text recognition model**, and specify the following as **Request Payload**:

     ```json
     {